ImperialCollegeLondon/RCDS-intro-to-MATLAB/README.md

 Try:

-* Create a function `first_and_last` which takes a vector `v` and returns the sum of the first element in the vector and the last element in the vector
+* Create a function `first_and_last` which takes a vector `v` and returns the first element in the vector and the last element in the vector
 * Test it out in the command line, letting `test_vector=[1:10]` and running `first_and_last(test_vector)`.

 Join in: